briis/pysmartweatherudp/README.md

 **Data Class Definition**<br>
 * **timestamp** - Time of last update in EPOCH time
 * **temperature** - Current temperature. **Note:** As this module was designed to be used with Home Assistant, no Temperature conversion will take place, even if *units* are supplied when calling the module.
-Temperatures will always be Celcius.
+Temperatures will always be Celsius.
 * **feels_like** - How the temperature Feels Like.
 A combination of Heat Index and Wind Chill
 * **heat_index** - A temperature measurement combining Humidity and temperature.
 How hot does it feel.
 Only used when temperature is above 26.67°C (80°F)
 * **wind_chill** - How cold does it feel.
 Only used if temperature is below 10°C (50°F)